 Exposing cancer cells for 48 hours to CBDA decreases the quantity of COX-2 by 40%, which can be beneficial in cases of invasive cancer.
 CBDA increases a gene called SHARP1, also known as BHLHE42, which is key to preventing the metastasis of cancer cells.
 Studies proved significant findings in boosting the prognosis for patients who are diagnosed with cancer, which might make CBDA an effective way of treatment for cancer.
 However, another study conducted on a range of cancer cell lines showed that CBDA didn’t affect cancer cell growth.
 It seems that further research is needed to establish the potential of CBDA in treating cancers in general.

-Several studies show substantial evidence that CBD can alleviate pain due to its anti-inflammatory properties, and this is one of the similarities of CBDA and CBD.
+Several studies show substantial evidence that CBD can alleviate pain due to its anti-inflammatory properties, and this is one of the similarities between CBDA and CBD.
 However, CBDA tends to be more effective in easing inflammation since researchers have found that the molecular structure of CBDA resembles the structure of NSAIDs (Non-Steroidal Anti-Inflammatory Drugs).

 NSAIDs like aspirin and ibuprofen target COX-2 receptors to reduce inflammation.
 However, there are instances when NSAIDs have an adverse impact on one’s health due to their side effects.
 CBDA has fewer side effects and does a better job of blocking COX-2 when properly used.